A Table Full Of Joy

 Candy Corn on the Cob

-Candy Corn on the Cob is such a cute and fun Thanksgiving decoration- that is pretty tasty too!
-These are easy to make and you only need two ingredients!
+Candy Corn on the Cob is a cute and fun Thanksgiving decoration that's also pretty tasty!
+These are easy to make and require only two ingredients.

 5 from 1 vote